node-red/cookbook.nodered.org/http/set-request-url.md

 {: .flow}
 {% endraw %}

-The <code class="node">Inject</code> node generates a string URL, and the <code class="node">Change</code> node sets the msg.URL property.
+The <code class="node">Inject</code> node generates a string URL, and the <code class="node">Change</code> node sets the msg.url property.
 In this flow the URL is set to:

 {% raw %}
 ~~~text